15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 North Dakota Medicaid and financial aid

-- Basic Care Assistance Program: Helps qualifying individuals pay for care in licensed facilities
+- Basic Care Assistance Program helps qualifying individuals pay for care in licensed facilities

 - North Dakota residency

-- Age 65+ OR 18+ with disability
+- Age 65+ or age 18+ with disability

 - Income limits: $1,130 monthly (single), $1,533 monthly (married)